Frequently Asked Questions About Auto Accidents

 - DO hire your own lawyer as soon as possible.
-Unlike your insurance company, your lawyer is committed to your interests alone
+The first thing you should always do after a serious accident – other than seeking medical attention, of course – is to speak with an experienced personal injury attorney.
+Unlike your insurance company, your lawyer is committed to your interests alone.

 - DON’T provide an official statement to the insurance company unless you’ve spoken with a lawyer.

-- DON’T by tempted by the first low-ball settlement insurance offers.
+- DON’T by tempted by the first low-ball settlement the insurance company offers.
 Wait until you have an attorney who can advise you whether you’re leaving money on the table.

 - DON’T post anything about the accident on social media, as that could later be used against you.

 Insurance issues are complicated.
 By hiring at the outset, you can avoid having to deal with these confusing issues – and have confidence that your rights are in good hands.